halbritter-lab/pld-progression-grouper/README.md

 The application is built using Vue.js and Chart.js, ensuring a responsive and interactive user experience.
 The layout is designed with controls and input fields on the left and the chart on the right, facilitating ease of use and clear data presentation.

-## Usage and application components
+## Webapp usage and application components

 <p align="left">
     <img src="public/pld-app_application-components.png" alt="PLD-Progression Grouper application components description" width="600">